g6ai/dotfiles/README.md

 * `.tmux.conf` sources [tmuxline.vim](https://github.com/edkolev/tmuxline.vim) configuration if exists.
 The configuration defines vi key bindings.
 Access to system clipboard is supported:
   * For *macOS*, `pbcopy` is used. `pbcopy` is installed on *macOS* by default.
   * For *Linux*, `xclip` is used. `xclip` needs to be installed.
 Within an SSH session, primary and/or clipboard content on the remote server can be sent to local machine by X11 forwarding.
-* `.update_display.sh` updates environment variable **$DISPLAY** when tmux sessions are re-attached.
-This is especially useful when attaching tmux session over SSH X session, as Vim clipboard refers to $DISPLAY variable when forwarding clipboard content through X11.
+* `.update_display.sh` updates environment variable `$DISPLAY` when tmux sessions are re-attached.
+This is especially useful when attaching tmux session over SSH X session, as Vim clipboard refers to `$DISPLAY` when forwarding clipboard content through X11.

 ### Other config
 * `aria2` folder includes config file for aria2.
 See [options section of aria2 documentation](https://aria2.github.io/manual/en/html/aria2c.html#options) for more options.